mehulagg/gitlab_test/doc/user/project/clusters/add_gke_clusters.md

 After a couple of minutes, your cluster will be ready to go.
 You can now proceed to install some [pre-defined applications](index.md#installing-applications).

-**Note:** You will need to enable autoscaling on the cluster in order to scale beyond a default setup.
+**Note:** For the purposes of running CI, the number of nodes in your cluster is going to be how many simultaneous jobs you can run at given time.
+You will need to enable autoscaling on the cluster in order to scale beyond a default setup.

 ### Cloud Run for Anthos